bookhutt/nas_data_assessment/README.md

 - Create visualization and written materials for presentation

 # Error tracking
 Initial data import encountered problems with census_tract_data for 2015 or 2017, likely due to censustract/tractid values counted as an integer rather than a uuid or string.
+Quick solve by reassigning id fields to BIGINT

 There's a significant number of counties with multiple null values in csv source files.
 0 values in some cases, such as the case for Yuma, Arizona listed as having a population of 0 in 2015 for several of the census tracts.
 This is imporant to keep in mind and will require consideration for aggregate functions.

 1291 uploaded of some odd 74002 in the initial insert of rows represents unaccaptable data loss.

 # Data Quality Issues
 for census_tract_data there's a couple column name issues of concern